CutmanCometh/autotab/README.md

 --Any input element with type of text, e-mail or password may be included.
 All you have to do is add the class "autotab" to the element.

 --You may subvert the natural order of tabbing by also specifying the tabindex attribute of the text fields.
-NOTE: If you wish to specify the tab order, you must give give ALL the input[type:text] elements a tabindex, otherwise you may get aberrant behavior.
+NOTE: If you wish to specify the tab order, you must give give ALL the input elements a tabindex, otherwise you may get aberrant behavior.

 An HTML page and its accompanying CSS are provided just as a courtesy and to show some implementation possibilities.